-The remuneration of the Vice-Chancellor is determined by the Remuneration Committee which is made up of Independent Governors only and chaired by the Deputy Chair of the Governing Body.
-From November 2018, its membership has been supplemented with the addition of an external independent member who is not a member of the Governing Body.
-This member has met with staff governors and with a group of students to seek their input in advance of the Remuneration Committee meeting.
+The remuneration of the Vice-Chancellor is determined by the Remuneration Committee which is made up of Independent Members only and chaired by the Deputy Chair of the Governing Body.
+From November 2018, the Committee was supplemented to include an external member who is not a member of the Governing Body.
+This member met with staff governors and with a group of students to seek their input in advance of the Remuneration Committee meeting.
 The decisions of the Remuneration Committee are reported in writing to the full Governing Body.

-The Remuneration of the Vice-Chancellor is based on an annual appraisal against objectives carried out by the Chair of the Governing Body.
+The remuneration of the Vice-Chancellor is based on an annual appraisal against objectives carried out by the Chair of the Governing Body.
 Any annual increase in the Vice-Chancellor's pay is based on a senior salary framework, which was approved by the Remuneration Committee in 2014, and applies equally to all members of the Senior Management Team.
 The framework is based on a 3 point scale for assessment and performance - exceptional, excellent and requiring improvement.
-The pay increase for an 'excellent' rating is pegged to the annual national pay award for all staff (1.7% in 2017/18).
+The pay increase for an 'excellent' rating is pegged to the annual national pay award for all staff (2% in 2018/19).
 Where an exceptional rating has been achieved the pay increase is normally an additional 1%.